Todd Lasance: Personal life

 Lasance is the son of Robert and Jan Lasance and has an older brother, Chad.
 He and his family lived in the town of Medowie, New South Wales before moving to the nearby city of Newcastle in 2002.
 He attended St. Philip's Christian College and studied drama as part of his Higher School Certificate before receiving further formal training as an actor at Screenwise in Sydney.
 In December 2008, he returned to Screenwise to teach a short acting course for young students.

 His acting career required him to relocate to Sydney where he shared a flat with former Home and Away co-star Mark Furze.
 He has also shared an apartment with Lincoln Lewis, who played his enemy on the show.

 In December 2008, he appeared in the music video of the song "Favourite Habit", by Mark Furze's band Falcon Road.
 He was a candidate for the 2009 Cleo Bachelor of the Year.

-Lasance was involved in a car accident on August 10, 2008 in which his Toyota Supra collided with an elderly woman's Honda Civic.
+Lasance was involved in a car accident on 10 August 2008 in which his Toyota Supra collided with an elderly woman's Honda Civic.
 He and his passenger escaped with minor injuries, while the elderly driver was taken to hospital in a serious condition but later recovered sufficiently to be released.

-Lasance and wife Jordan Wilcox welcomed their first child, a daughter in 2016.
+Lasance and wife Jordan Wilcox welcomed their first child, a daughter in 2016 and their second child, a son in 2023.

 Arrest

 On 12 December 2009, Lasance was arrested at a Kings Cross nightclub in Sydney for possession of cocaine.
-He was subsequently ordered to serve a 12-month good behavior bond.
+He was subsequently ordered to serve a 12-month good behaviour bond.
 This good behaviour bond has since been lifted.